 Find dry tinder, such as dead leaves or small twigs, and create a small pile.
 Hold the magnifying glass between the sun and the tinder, adjusting the angle until you find the focal point where the light becomes concentrated.

 Once you’ve found it, hold it steady for several seconds to allow the heat to ignite the tinder.
 Be patient and keep adjusting as needed until your fire starts.

 By harnessing solar power through a simple tool like a magnifying glass, you can effectively start a fire without relying on traditional methods.
-This technique can be especially useful when other options are limited or unavailable in emergency situations.
+This technique can be beneficial when other options are limited or unavailable in emergencies.

 Friction-based methods (hand drill, bow drill)

 Friction-based methods are effective ways to start a fire in the wilderness.
 To use these methods, follow these steps:

 - Prepare the materials: Find a sturdy, dry piece of wood for the fireboard and a harder stick for the drill or bow.